 Suboptimal tagging schemes can also do you wrong.
 Too many e-commerce websites make several of their pages canonical to the home page.
 This declares to Google that all the other pages on your site have nothing substantial to provide.

-Along with the effort to execute SEO initiatives, trades should also be the practical understanding of SEO standards.
+Along with the effort to execute SEO initiatives, trades should also be the practical understanding of SEO standards to avoid e-commerce SEO mistakes.

 Many people think that Google figures this out on their own.
 While it’s not a lie to say that Google does get it at times, there are also many times when Google doesn’t.